 Because of the incident, the LVN was disciplined by the Board of Nursing.

-The Texas Board of Nursing decided to discipline her license as a result of her actions.
-It’s because she failed to hire a good nurse attorney for the case, which is why her defense was not matched with the evidence that the Board possesses.
+The Texas Board of Nursing decided to discipline her license as a result of her actions, this highlights the importance of securing skilled legal representation.
+Unfortunately, her failure to hire a competent nurse attorney meant her defense did not effectively counter the evidence that the Board possessed, underscoring the significant impact of legal counsel in such matters.